 We will notify the Central Registrar of Births every time a baby is born and when there is a death in our hospitals.
-Additionally, where it is identified a patient has an infectious disease we have a legal obligation to notify the Health Protection Agency.
+Additionally, if it is identified that a patient has an infectious disease, the Trust has a legal obligation to notify the Health Protection Agency.

 To protect your best interests, your information may be shared in an emergency situation.
 We have developed extensive emergency contingency plans including in the event of fire, flood, loss of power, etc. If an emergency occurred within the hospital, details of patients currently within the hospital or due to come into hospital might be shared with external organisations that are assisting us to manage the emergency.
 For example, in the case of severe weather the Trust has a contract with a company to provide vehicles to enable patients to get to and from hospital.
 Patient information would be shared with the company providing this service.